Affinage is the final stage of the cheesemaking process after:

 The affineur – who people called the sorcerous of cheese – must manage three key elements:

-This job requires repetition, patience, and passion because regardless of the weather, an affineur pampers the cheese daily by rubbing, salting, washing, and turning them.
+This job requires repetition, patience, and passion because regardless of the weather, an affineur pampers the cheese daily by rubbing, salting, washing, and turning it.

 It is a very physical job that demands absolute precision.